thecodingmachine/html.widgets.statsgrid/README.md

 StatsGrid is compatible with [Mouf](http://mouf-php.com) so you can completely define a grid using Mouf's graphical interface.

 Not using [Mouf](http://mouf-php.com)?
 You should!
-Be here is a sample code base anyway:
+But here is a sample code base anyway:

 ```php
 // Let's load the autoloader